valgar12/Operation-Harsh-Doorstop-internal-cheat/README.md

 1.1 Fixed crash in lobby, now it shouldnt crash when you inject in lobby or when you return to the lobby

+1.2 Fixed some crashes, added FOV changer, no gravity, invisible weapon, 3D boxes and added outline for skeleton ESP and 3D boxes

 ## --FEATURES--

 ### -ESP